cespedes/go-lon/README.md

-# go-lon
+# go-lon - ARCHIVED

-LonWorks LonTalk protocol implementation in Go
+This was just an experiment; I was trying to create an implementation of the LonWorks LonTalk protocol in Go.

+However, I do no longer have access to any LON-powered devices, so I am archiving this project.